0dragosh/mailqtt/README.md

 # mailqtt

-Receive emails and publish to MQTT.
-Super simple stuff.
-Topic will be `<configurable_prefix>/<sender_email.replace('@', '')>`.
+Receive emails via SMTP and publish to MQTT.

-I needed this to make my D-Link camera's motion sensor functionality useful.
-Available actions on the camera are to send an email or upload an image to an FTP..
-This script makes it easier to integrate into automation systems.

-It's based on aiosmtpd and paho-mqtt.
+My usecase is a standard way of fetching events out of IP cameras that don't support ONVIF events, Reolink, in particular.

 ## Run it

 1. Create venv and activate it.
-Or don't.

 1. `pip install -r requirements.txt`.